Guide to Work, Study, Travel and Living Abroad

 Money

-ATM’s are available in most areas and are an easy way to access the bulk of your money—though losing your card is the risk you take.
-Traveler’s checks are a safe option but tend to yield a much lower exchange rate than their cash equivalent.
-It is always handy to keep a little American money in the form of cash on you in case of emergencies.
-Some areas with lower valued currencies and high levels of tourism, like Siem Reap, Cambodia, use U.S. dollars.
+ATMs are available in most areas and are an easy way to access the bulk of your money — though losing your card is the risk you take.
+Traveler's checks are a safe option but tend to yield a much lower exchange rate than their cash equivalent.
+It is always handy to keep some American money in cash in case of emergencies.
+Some areas with lower-valued currencies and high levels of tourism, like Siem Reap and Cambodia, use U.S. dollars.

-Many budget travelers still subsist on $20-$40 a day.
-The costs can very easily escalate.
-Formerly inexpensive areas, which were prime destinations for budget travelers, have being bought up by more and more upscale businesses, thereby pushing prices up.
-Koh San Road, which is a popular street amongst backpackers in Bangkok, is now seeing chain stores and restaurants replace locally owned businesses.
-Both Thamal in Kathmandu and the main bazaar in Delhi have suffered much the same fate.
+Many budget travelers (aka backpackers) still earn $35-$45 a day on average, depending on the countries visited.
+The costs can very quickly escalate.
+Laos, Cambodia, India, and Indonesia are primarily on the cheaper side, while the Maldives are very expensive.
+Taiwan, Japan, South Korea, and Singapore are also quite costly.
+Formerly inexpensive areas, prime destinations for budget travelers, have been bought up by increasingly upscale businesses, pushing prices up.
+Koh San Road, a popular street amongst backpackers in Bangkok, Thailand, is now seeing chain stores and restaurants replace locally owned businesses.
+Thamal in Kathmandu, Nepal, and the main bazaar in Delhi, India, have suffered the same fate.
 Travelers interested in staying in these areas may find better deals when looking to the outskirts.
-Many first-timers choose to stay in these areas due to Western conveniences and comforts other parts of town do not offer, but more seasoned and adventurous travelers usually gravitate towards areas off-the-beaten-track.
+Many first-timers choose to remain in these areas due to Western conveniences and comforts other parts of town do not offer.
+Still, more seasoned and adventurous travelers usually gravitate towards off-the-beaten-track areas.

-A quick glance through a guidebook can often offer ideas about the types of guesthouses, hostels, and food prices that represent the bulk of money spent daily.
+A quick glance through a guidebook, or better yet a crowdsourcing site like Numbeo, which offers cost-of-living averages, can often provide ideas about the types of guesthouses, hostels, and food prices that represent the bulk of daily money spent.
 As tempting as many high-end restaurants and hotels in Asia can be, they likely will immediately eat up your budget.
 Areas catering to families and honeymooners should be avoided.
-They are very often rich in Western comforts that come at a hefty price.
+They are often rich in Western comforts that come at a hefty price.

-Rock formation in Vietnam dressed in light clothes.
+Admiring a rock formation in a Vietnam bay as the author is dressed in light clothes.

-There are often questions as to what vaccinations are required when traveling in Asia; the simple answer is none.
-You are not required to have any specific immunizations to enter into any Asian country.
-Some travelers will receive every suggested vaccination while others will travel without incident with none whatsoever.
-Out of the long list of available vaccinations, those for Hepatitis A and B and well as Typhoid should be most seriously considered.
+There are often questions as to what vaccinations are required when traveling in Asia.
+Before the pandemic, you did not need specific immunizations to enter any Asian country.
+Currently the CDC and WHO recommend the following vaccinations for travelers to East and Southeast Asia: hepatitis A and B, typhoid, cholera, yellow fever, Japanese encephalitis, rabies and polio.
+Some travelers will receive every suggested vaccination, while others will travel without incident with none whatsoever.
+Out of the long list of available vaccinations, those for hepatitis A and B and well as typhoid should be most seriously considered.
 In addition, make sure booster shots are up to date.
-It is very important to research and note any local warnings for the areas you will visit on your own government website such as CDC.
+Research and note any local warnings for the areas you will visit on your own government website, such as the CDC.
 Malaria pills garner much the same debate as vaccinations.
-You have to weigh the risk of possible side effects with the malaria intensity level of the areas you will visit.
+It would be best to weigh the risk of possible side effects with the malaria intensity level of the areas you visit.

-If you opt to do so, make sure you take all the vaccinations your doctor suggests in advance of your trip, and start your malaria pill dosage as directed before you go.
-Some people suggest to spray down your clothes before the trip with mosquito and tic repellent such as Permethrin if you plan to hike or go into tropical areas, which are everywhere in Vietnam, Cambodia, Thailand, and elsewhere in SE Asia.
-Many use DEET for their exposed skin to protect against mosquitoes and tics.
-You don't have to use any of the above, but many regret not doing so or may be worried during the trip if they have not maximized protection.
+If you go to Asia, get all the vaccinations your doctor recommends before your trip and take your malaria pill dosage as directed.
+Some people advise you to spray down your clothes before the journey with mosquito and tic repellent such as Permethrin f you plan to hike or go into tropical areas, which are everywhere in Vietnam, Cambodia, Thailand, and elsewhere in SE Asia.
+Many use DEET for their exposed skin to protect against mosquitoes and ticks.
+You don't have to use the above, but many regret not doing so or maybe worried during the trip if they have not maximized protection.

-Whatever the vaccinations and treatments you use are obviously your choice, but you should consider all the pros and possible cons very carefully.
-Some are more comfortable playing with fire than others.
+Whatever vaccinations and treatments you use are obviously your choice.
+You should consider all the pros and possible cons very carefully.
+Some people are more comfortable playing with fire than others.

-Yes, there are, in fact, bugs in Asian jungles.
-Prepared, you will be fine.
+Yes, there are bugs in Asian jungles.
+Be prepared, you will be fine.

 Another huge concern for prospective travelers is getting sick while abroad.
-Chances are if you do get sick, it can be traced back to two things: food and water.
+If you do get sick, it can be traced back to two things: food and water.
 There are common-sense things you can do to minimize your chances of getting sick, including cutting down on meat in certain countries, drinking only bottled water, and peeling fruits and vegetables.
-Despite the best efforts, few make it out of Asia without some sort of stomach upset.
-The thing to remember is that every traveler is likely going through the same experience—which makes the event seem less dramatic than it can seem when originally imagined.
+Despite the best efforts, few make it out of Asia without some stomach upset.
+Remember that every traveler is likely going through the same experience — making the event seem less dramatic than initially imagined.
 There are pharmacies in nearly every town.
-You will not be the first tourist he/she has seen with stomach problems.
+You will not be the first tourist they have seen with stomach problems.

 Shopping and Bargaining in Asia

-The process of immersion travel in a foreign culture can often seem overwhelming, especially for a first-timer.
+Immersion travel in a foreign culture can often seem overwhelming, especially for a first-timer.
 Knowing how to prepare and what to expect is one way to assuage persistent fears.
-In the end, most first time travelers to Asia find themselves stretching far beyond the limits of what they believed they were capable.
-The experience is transformational.
+In the end, most first-time travelers to Asia find themselves stretching far beyond the limits of what they believed they were capable.
+The experiences of travel in Asia are transformational.

 Related Topics